brianhyun/web-forum/client/README.md

 -   [x] Recheck 'Get Started' page functionality.
 -   [x] In 'utils/storeUsersForumsInLocalStorage' file, have 'setUsersForumsInLocalStorage' function be responsible for only one action.
 -   [x] Clear localStorage on logout.
+-   [x] Fix issue where numOfComments variable was preventing the display of the single post. numOfComments is false when a post doesn't have any comments, thus preventing display of post.

 # Stuff I Learned